Lichen on tree bark.

 The definition of a lichen is a plant found on rocks or trees made of both a specific fungus and a specific algae that help one another.

 An example of a lichen is the colored patch growing on a tree branch.

-- any of various small plants composed of a particular fungus and a particular alga growing in an intimate symbiotic association and forming a dual plant, commonly adhering in colored patches or spongelike branches to rock, wood, soil, etc.
+- any of various small plants composed of a particular fungus and a particular alga (or blue-green alga) growing in an intimate symbiotic association and forming a dual plant, commonly adhering in colored patches or spongelike branches to rock, wood, soil, etc.

-Origin: L from Glassical Greek leichēn, probably from leichein, to lick
+Origin of lichenClassical Latin from Classical Greek leich?n, probably from leichein, to lick

-A fungus, usually of the class Ascomycetes, that grows symbiotically with algae, resulting in a composite organism that characteristically forms a crustlike or branching growth on rocks or tree trunks.
+- A composite organism made up of a fungus, usually an ascomycete, that grows symbiotically with an alga or a cyanobacterium and characteristically forms a crustlike or branching growth on rocks or tree trunks.

 transitive verbli·chened, li·chen·ing, li·chens

 Origin of lichenLatin līchēn a kind of plant from Greek leikhēn from leikhein to lick ; see leigh- in Indo-European roots.